About the Project

 The student will gain skills in laboratory and statistical data analysis techniques.
-Laboratory skills include neuronal differentiation, culture and treatment.
+Laboratory skills include a variety of cell and molecular biology techniques.
 They will become adept at handling and managing large genomic datasets and will learn to evaluate the strengths and weaknesses of their data.
 They will acquire skills in programming (using R and Python), statistical and bioinformatics analyses.
 They will develop their communication skills and their ability to evaluate both the literature and their own data critically.

 This MRC programme is joint between the Universities of Edinburgh and Glasgow.
 You will be registered at the host institution of the primary supervisor detailed in your project selection.

 All applications should be made via the University of Edinburgh, irrespective of project location.
 For those applying to a University of Glasgow project, your application along with any supporting documents will be shared with University of Glasgow.

 Please note, you must apply to one of the projects and you must contact the primary supervisor prior to making your application.
 Additional information on the application process is available from the link above.

 For more information about Precision Medicine visit:

 Qualifications criteria: Applicants applying for a MRC DTP in Precision Medicine studentship must have obtained, or will soon obtain, a first or upper-second class UK honours degree or equivalent non-UK qualification, in an appropriate science/technology area.

 Residence criteria: The MRC DTP in Precision Medicine grant provides tuition fees and stipend of at least £15,009 (RCUK rate 2019/20) for UK and EU nationals that meet all required eligibility criteria.